ja88a/account-updates-ingestion/README.md

 The project structure allows setting clear boundaries among each components scope and dependencies.
 Moreover extracting the actual 4 services into separate and autonomous full modules (having their own controller, exposed RPC API, etc) is made easily possible.

 #### Service binding

 To lower down the dependency among services, they don't communicate directly to each other.
 Instead the listeners callback are registered to the triggerer.
 This binding of services (handler's callback registration) is performed by the app controller.
 2 mains types have been implemented:
-* EventEmitter-based technique for Ingestors to register their callback to be given for a given event-name
+* EventEmitter-based technique for Ingestors to register their callback to be triggered on a given event name
-* Interface method direct registration for Events handlers callback to be triggered by event-compatible Ingestor services
+* Interface method direct registration for Events handlers callback to be triggered by Ingestor services compatible with the event type (payload)

-Refer to the operated bindings in [AppController.bindServices()](./src/app.controller.ts).
+Refer to the operated binding of services in [AppController.bindServices()](./src/app.controller.ts).

 #### Delaying

 In order to schedule/delay an async action (e.g. casting next account update event) or to wait for a given state (e.g. wait for all callbacks to be triggered before shutting down) a Node-based Timeout technique is used.

 #### Validating

 A Code-as-Schema approach has been opted to validate and filter out problematic account update events.
 The implemented technique is based on [class-validator](https://www.npmjs.com/package/class-validator).
 Fields and values are checked per the constrained implemented for example in [account-update.dto.ts](./src/data/account-update.dto.ts).